achamot/Refl-action/index.md

 ## Why our project is the best?

-Because we will prove why salted pop corns are better tha sweet pop corns.
+Because we will prove why salted pop corns are better than sweet pop corns.

-In case you are interested here is our plot for LDA
+You can also admire our magnificient plot for LDA:

 {% include lda.html %}